exercism/python/exercises/sum-of-multiples/README.md

 The sum of these multiples is 78.

+You can make the following assumptions about the inputs to the `sum_of_multiples` function:
+* All input numbers are non-negative `int`s, i.e. natural numbers including zero.
+* A list of factors must be given, and its elements are unique and sorted in ascending order.

 ## Exception messages

 Sometimes it is necessary to raise an exception.
 When you do this, you should include a meaningful error message to